 Section 2: The membership year shall be a calendar year from the time the person pays dues to NASN/TSNO.

-ARTICLE VI – OFFICERS
+ARTICLE VI – OFFICERS/EXECUTIVE COMMITTEE

 Section 1: Composition.
-The elected officers of the TSNO shall be President, President- Elect, Secretary, Treasurer, Director to the National Association of School Nurses (NASN Director), and Nominations Coordinator, and shall be members of the TSNO Executive Committee.
+The elected officers of the TSNO shall be President, President- Elect, Secretary, Treasurer, Director to the National Association of School Nurses (NASN Director) and shall be members of the TSNO Executive Committee.

 Section 2: Eligibility.